eclipse-archived/ceylon-lang.org/blog/2015-06-12-more-type-functions.md

 1. in order to be able to denote the type of a reference to a generic function&mdash;remember, we don't have undenotable types in Ceylon&mdash;and
-2. to make it easy to "curry" a named type function like `Map`.
+2. to make it easy to _partially apply_ a named type function like `Map`.

 For example, we want to be able to write stuff like `<T> => Map<String,T>` when working with higher-order